pedrocarlo/zig-webserver/README.md

 # Alternative Idea

-- Currently adopting some of libxev and tigerbeetles event loop ideas.
+- Currently adopting some of libxev and tigerbeetles event loop codes.
 - Could eventually try do something similar with just zigs async, await, suspend and resume.